gruyaume/goops/docs/index.md

 # goops

+*Develop reliable, simple, and fast Juju Charms in Go*

-**goops** is a Go library for developing robust Juju charms.
-Go charms compile to a single, self-contained binary, ensuring greater reliability and consistent behavior accross different charm bases.
+`goops` is a Go library for developing simple and robust Juju charms.
+Write, test, build, and deploy your charm in minutes with goops.

 ---
 ```go